top of page

 • ADHD, ASD and other learning difference

-• Trauma
+• Trauma and abuse

 Early support can help teens process their inner experiences safely, and develop healthy emotional resilience that protects their long-term mental well-being.